 What to do if your business has liquidity problems

 Many companies encounter temporary liquidity issues.
 If you find yourself facing a shortfall, use one or more strategies to resolve the shortfall and keep payments on track.

-Many of these strategies focus on two things: increasing the value of your current assets and decreasing your current liabilities.
+Many of these strategies focus on increasing the value of your current assets and decreasing your current liabilities.

 1. Consider a price increase